Medical negligence may can cause birth injuries.

 In some cases, preterm labor and premature birth occur no matter what efforts mothers and their doctors take to prevent it.
 However, sometimes, the risk factors are apparent, and there are steps doctors can take to reduce the risk of premature delivery or help the baby be born healthy.

 Sometimes, preterm delivery and related birth injuries may support a medical malpractice birth injury claim.
+A childbirth injury attorney can review your evidence and tell you if you have a valid case.

 Some illnesses, medical conditions, and other problems increase a woman’s risk factors for preterm labor and premature delivery.
 Many of these conditions are manageable or even treatable if caught early before they affect the pregnancy or the fetus.
 If you experience any concerning symptoms during pregnancy, it is important to discuss them with your doctor as soon as possible.